ece396-source-separation/ece396-source-separation.github.io/index.md

 ### Blind Source Separation

 The traditional way to separate voices from a mixture is Blind Source Separation (BSS).
-"Blind" refers to the fact that the process by which the voices were mixed is unknown.
+"Blind" implies that the mixing processes of the voices is unknown.
 BSS algorithms assume properties of the signal sources and the mixing processes, and then they use those assumptions to try to reconstruct the original audio.

 One such algorithm is **Independent Component Analysis**, which requires that there are at least as many microphones as there are voices in the mixture, and relies on the assumption that the signals are non-Gaussian and independent.